 Before the war, houses hugged the inner side of the city wall, nestled into the arches.
-Breakthroughts led outside to gardens as the centuries had made the fortifications obsolete.
+Breakthroughs led outside to gardens as the centuries had rendered the fortifications obsolete.

 Over the city towers Genoveva Castle.
 Its core is mediæval, but over the centuries it received a baroque residential annex facing the inner city, and a barracks to house the prince-bishopric's garrison.